-If you're headed into southern Utah from Las Vegas (which is the route I took on my most recent Southwest road trip), Zion National Park will be the first park you'll encounter.
+If you're headed into southern Utah from Las Vegas (which is the route I suggest in my Southwest road trip itinerary), Zion National Park will be the first park you'll encounter.
 It became a national park in 1919, and many people cite it as their favorite national park in America.
 (It's certainly one of my favorites, too!)

 Entry: $35 per private vehicle; $20 per person if you walk or ride a bike/shuttle in

-Getting around: You can drive the Mount Carmel Highway east from Zion to where it joins with US 89 any time of year (and I do definitely recommend this drive – it's gorgeous!), but for seeing the rest of Zion Canyon, you have to use Zion's free shuttle service to get around from March to October.
+Getting around: You can drive the Mount Carmel Highway east from Zion to where it joins with US 89 any time of year (and I do definitely recommend this drive it's gorgeous!), but for seeing the rest of Zion Canyon, you have to use Zion's free shuttle service to get around from March to October.
 You can park at the visitor's center or in the nearby town of Springdale and use the shuttle to get to various trailheads and lookouts.
+(More shuttle info here.)

 What it's known for: Zion is known for its towering mountains and red canyons, which were carved out by the Virgin River.
 It's also known for popular (if difficult) hikes like Angels Landing and The Narrows.

 If you have one day: With just one day, I would suggest tackling some of Zion's shorter hikes.
 Perhaps Angels Landing* in the morning, and then an easy hike to the Emerald Pools in the afternoon.

 Or, if Angels Landing is a bit too strenuous for you, take a hike along the Virgin River, go to Canyon Overlook, or walk the paved Pa'rus Trail.
 You could also rent a bike for half a day if you'd prefer to cycle rather than hike.